larson-group/clubb_release/Readme.txt

 $ make
 $ make install

+  If you're using Sun Studio and have a fast parallel machine, dmake should work as well.

 -----------------------------------------------------------------------
 -                                                                     -
-- Executing a tuning run:                                             -
+- Executing a tuning run:
 -                                                                     -
 -----------------------------------------------------------------------